friedbrice/friedbrice.github.io/_posts/2020-06-12-simple-linear-regression-in-one-pass.md

 {% endhighlight %}

 So my new question is, why the hell is my Haskell so slow?
 What am I doing wrong here.
 Will update when I find out.

+## Appendix B

+Profiling immediately pointed to `readM` as the culprit, taking 78% of the time.
+After a quick search for "Haskell is read slow?", I found [this SO question](https://stackoverflow.com/questions/29186541/why-is-this-haskell-program-so-much-slower-than-an-equivalent-python-one).
+The answer suggested refactoring to use _bytestring_ instead, and that cut a big chunk of time out.

+Refactored to use _bytestring_, the naive implementation takes just over 4 seconds, the polymorphic one-pass version takes just over 7 seconds, and the strict unboxed one-pass version takes just under 4 seconds, still slower than the naive Python implementation, which takes just under 3.5 seconds.

+I think the data set I'm using (about 3.5 million list elements, about 42 megabytes) is just too small to make multiple passes a problem; however, on a significantly larger dataset, such as one that could not fit in memory, a one-pass implementation would OOM building up the closure needed to compute `xys` and `xxs`, so I'm not sure what to do in that situation.
+If you have an idea leave a comment, or reply on [Twitter](https://twitter.com/fried_brice/status/1271482515031638016?s=20).